ayrapetovai/dfm/README.md

     - copy file from source directory to the path of the target file
 - an existing file, that has a corresponding file in the target directory
     - if target file is not modified then copy source file to the path of the target file
-    - or error or if --overwrite then copy, or is --merge then run merge
+    - or error or if --force then copy, or is --merge then run merge
 - an existing file, that has a corresponding symlink in the target directory
-    - do nothing, but if the symlink pints to the wrong file recreate it if --overwrite
+    - do nothing, but if the symlink pints to the wrong file recreate it if --force
 - a non-existing file
     - error "file does not exist and is not managed"